Reasoning-Enhanced Rare-Event Prediction with Balanced Outcome Correction: Examples

 Published U.S. data consistently show that hospital readmissions are costly, while prevention and care-transition interventions are comparatively inexpensive, even when implemented broadly.
 National Healthcare Cost and Utilization Project (HCUP) [22] analyses estimate that the average cost of an all-cause 30-day adult hospital readmission was approximately \$15,200 in 2018 and increased to about \$16,300 by 2020, representing costs that are roughly 12\% higher than the original (index) admission.
 Independent literature synthesis supports these figures: a meta-analysis pooling estimates across multiple studies reports a mean readmission cost of approximately \$16,870 per event.
 Taken together, these sources support using \$15,000–\$17,000 per readmission as a defensible modeling range for U.S. hospitals and payers.
 In contrast, the cost of readmission-prevention and care-transition programs is substantially lower.
 Published randomized and observational studies suggest that structured transitional care services cost on the order of \$500–\$600 per patient per year.
 Medicare’s Transitional Care Management (TCM) benefit reimburses providers approximately \$236 per care-transition episode, reflecting the payer-level cost of a standardized prevention intervention.
 Other nurse-led or “transition coach”–style programs report per-case costs of roughly \$500, often alongside measurable reductions in readmissions.

 Overall, while exact costs vary by population, condition, and implementation model, the literature consistently shows that preventive interventions costing a few hundred dollars per patient can offset or avert readmissions costing tens of thousands of dollars, highlighting the strong economic rationale for early identification and prevention strategies.
-Based on the above considerations, the parameters $ce$ and $ci$ were set to 20,000 and 400, respectively